Over-the-Counter COVID-19 Test Demonstration

 - The ABN isn’t required, but it tells the patient how many tests they can get and lets them know they’ll pay out-of-pocket if they go over that limit.

 - If we deny your claim under this demonstration, both you and the patient can appeal the denial.

 - Procure FDA-approved, authorized, or cleared OTC COVID-19 tests from your supplier.
 Participating eligible pharmacies and health care providers aren’t required to carry all types of FDA-approved, authorized, or cleared OTC COVID-19 tests, but we encourage you to provide equitable access to these for your patients.

 - You can operate an online or telephone program to ship tests directly to patients when they request them.

 - Keep good documentation.
 We may ask to see documentation showing a patient’s request for tests.
 If you don’t provide the documentation, we could recoup payment and may take other administrative actions.

-If you submit a claim for a number of tests that’s more than the 8 per calendar monthly limit, we’ll deny payment.
+- Submit a claim for a number of tests that’s more than the 8 per calendar monthly limit.
 If we deny a claim for this reason, you can bill the patient directly for the excess tests.